 Why include this bonus?
 Suppose RemNote thinks you needed to review the card on some particular day, but actually you don't review it until 10 days later, and you still remember the answer.
 This means you actually know the card better than RemNote originally thought you did, and the better you know a card, the longer you can wait between reviews, so the interval should grow somewhat more than it would have otherwise (or a lot more, if it's been a very long time).
 The Hardness Divider adjusts this amount of increase for how well you believe you still remembered the card; if you really struggled to still remember it, it makes sense for the increase to be less than if you still found it trivially easy.

 A card's ease can in no circumstances be reduced to less than 130%; if the calculations discussed above would reduce it to less than 130%, the ease is set to 130% instead.
 Experience has shown that if a card would naturally require an ease of less than 130% to remember reliably, it is too difficult for effective spaced-repetition study and should instead be improved in some way (by writing it more clearly, developing a mnemonic, or some similar approach).
-Showing the card more often ordinarily leads to increased frustration with little to no benefit to memory.
+Showing the card more often ordinarily leads to frustration and little to no benefit to memory.

 When you forget a card during the Exponential Phase, it enters the Relearning Phase.
 This phase works very similarly to the initial Learning Phase; cards proceed through a series of fixed steps and return to the Exponential Phase when these fixed steps are complete, or when you press Easy.